Skip to content

 These are all slightly different, so let me explain how each one works, to give you an idea of what’s possible.

-Not a Jewellery Box is different.
+My jewellery storage solutions are is different.
 Emma there supplies me with a list of what she wants to say for each month, which I add ideas to, and we discuss what I’m going to say.
 We’ll talk about special offers, collaborations, Christmas, new ranges, and trends.
 It’s very light-hearted and fun, with the occasional girly squeaky noise about something particularly lovely.

 For your business?